eamonnmcmanus/ConnectionsGuessing/README.md

 inspired by the Connecting Wall from the [Only Connect](https://en.wikipedia.org/wiki/Only_Connect) quiz show on the BBC.)

 You are allowed 3 incorrect guesses, but at the 4th incorrect guess you lose.
 After each guess, the game will tell you if the guess is correct, and it will also say "one away" if 3 of the items are part of a connection but the other is not.
 It won't tell you which is the odd one out, though.
-If it says neither "correct" nor "one away" then you must have 2 items from one of the connections and 2 from the other: if you have only one item from one of the connections then you must have 3 items from the other and that will be "one away".
+If it says neither "correct" nor "one away" then at most two of the items belong to the same connection.

 John's question then is this.
 Suppose you have determined 2 of the 4 connections, so you have eliminated 8 of the 16 items.
 But you have no clue as to what the remaining connections are.
 Is